openwrtuser/bash4hosts/README.md

-# bash4hosts
-A simple Bash script to create/update Linux hosts file with aggressive blocking of ads, trackers, telemetry, adult content, malicious content, etc.
+A simple Bash script to create Linux hosts file with aggressive blocking of ads, trackers, telemetry, adult content, malicious content, etc.

 Requirements:
 Wget and sed must be installed on the system.